Thomas-Loudis/georb/README.md

 # GEORB
-## GEodetic ORBit analysis and Precise Orbit Determination
+## GEodetic ORBit analysis and precise orbit determination

-GEORB is a software for precise orbit determination of Low Earth Orbiters (LEOs), data analysis of satellite gravity missions and design of future space missions.
+GEORB is a software for Precise Orbit Determination (POD) of Low Earth Orbiters (LEOs), data analysis of satellite gravity missions and design of future space missions.
-It has been mostly applied in orbit determination of Gravity Recovery And Climate Experiment (GRACE), GRACE Follow-On and Gravity Field and Steady-State Ocean Circulation (GOCE) missions.
+It has been mostly used in orbit determination of the Gravity Recovery And Climate Experiment (GRACE), GRACE Follow-On (GRACE-FO) and Gravity Field and Steady-State Ocean Circulation (GOCE) missions.

 ---